-As our population ages and baby boomers retire, Australia’s work force will need to encourage more people to join, including prospective and young parents.
-This translates to a growth of opportunities in the early childhood education industry.
+As our population ages and baby boomers retire, Australia’s workforce will need to encourage more people to join, including prospective and young parents.
+This translates to future growth in child care industries and more opportunities for those qualified.

 Supporting prospective parents and parents of young children to participate in the workforce through accessible, flexible and affordable childcare and early learning is therefore high on the Government’s agenda.